#BlackLivesMatter: Quawan “Bobby” Charles’ Family’s Independent Autopsy Suggests Drowning As Cause Of Death, Questions Still Loom

 The death of Quawan “Bobby” Charles has hit us straight in the gut and it’s very hard to shake the feeling of grief that we know his family must be suffering through.

-According to CBSNews, Bobby’s family believes that Louisiana police didn’t take their concerns seriously when they first reported the 15-year-old missing.
+According to CBS News, Bobby’s family believes that Louisiana police didn’t take their concerns seriously when they first reported the 15-year-old missing.
 They insisted that he was only “at a football game” after being picked up from his father’s house by a woman named Janet Irvin and her 17-year-old son.
 Celina Charles, Quawan’s cousin, believes race played a factor in the police’s lackadaisical attitude.
 No Amber Alerts or community notifications were sent.

 On November 2, Quawan’s body was found in a Loreauville sugar cane field about 30 minutes from his home.
 The coroner’s office initially stated that the teenager had drowned and mutilation marks on his face came from “aquatic animals” but that didn’t sit right with his family so they raised money to get a second, independent autopsy done.